 Definition of Inheritance Tax

-Inheritance Tax is a tax on the estate of someone who has passed away.
-It’s also known as death duties or probate tax.
-The tax is levied on the total value of the deceased’s assets, including property, money, and possessions.
-For more detailed information, you can visit the official UK government website on Inheritance.
+Inheritance Tax (IHT) is a tax levied on the estate of someone who has died.
+It is charged on the total value of the deceased’s assets — including property, savings, investments, and personal possessions — minus any debts, funeral expenses, and qualifying exemptions.
+IHT is technically a tax on the estate, not on the beneficiaries who inherit.
+For more detailed information, you can visit the official UK government website on Inheritance Tax.

 Purpose of Inheritance Tax